Skip to content

 Site crawl and inventory

 I crawl your entire website to build a complete inventory of all indexable URLs.
-For large sites this can run to hundreds or thousands of pages — every one is included.
-Alongside the crawl I pull technical data including title tags, meta descriptions, heading structure, word counts, internal link profiles, canonical tags, and any identified crawl errors or indexation issues.
+Every page is captured with technical data including title tags, meta descriptions, heading structure, word counts, internal link profiles, canonical tags, and any crawl errors.

 Days 1–2